stowball/hucssley/README.md

 #### Parent classes: `hu-parent-classes`

-Another benefit of Hucssley is that you can easily create custom parent classes, such as being able to respond to a `has-js` class.
-It behaves similarly to `$hu-pseudo-classes`, but you instead pass in a list of 1 or more parent elements you want to generate classes for.
+While `hu-classes` will be suitable for most use cases, should you need, you can also explicitly create custom parent classes with the `hu-parent-classes()` mixin.
+It behaves similarly to `hu-pseudo-classes()`, but you instead pass in a list of 1 or more parent elements you want to generate classes for.

 *Note: `group-hover` and `group-state` modules are not used for custom parents.*